 Statements On the Bondi Beach Attack

-This is a collection of statements put out in December 2025 by Jewish Social Justice Roundtable organizations.
+This is a collection of statements put out in December 2025 by Jewish Social Justice Roundtable affiliates.
 This list will be updated frequently as new statements become public.

 American Jewish World Service says, “May the memory of those brutally taken today remind us – urgently and painfully – why this work matters, and why we must keep building a better future.”